The Super Affiliate Network Review 2019 [Extroverts]

 A video-only invitation with a countdown timer.

 Okay, if you know what the word 'traffic' refers to (i.e. if you have a basic knowledge in online marketing), you know most of the video-only sales pages out there are scams, right?
-I'm not saying The Super Affiliate Network is a scam at this point.
-And I know how reputable/respectable the founder Misha Wilson is.
+Although I know The Super Affiliate Network is a legitimate training course, and I also know how reputable/respectable the founder Misha Wilson is.

 - This is a digital marketing training course.